Source#

 - class Source

-- add_child_source(child_source: Source) None #
+- add_child_source(child_source: Source) None#

 Adds

-to do anything on its own when it triggers, you can call g_source_set_dummy_callback() on it to set a callback that does nothing (except returnTrue
+child_sourceto do anything on its own when it triggers, you can call g_source_set_dummy_callback() on it to set a callback that does nothing (except returnTrueif appropriate).sourcewill hold a reference onchild_sourcewhilechild_sourceis attached to it.This API is only intended to be used by implementations of

-that you did not create.Added in version 2.28.
+Source.
+Do not call this API on aSourcethat you did not create.Added in version 2.28.

 - Parameters: